How Long Between Laser Hair Removal sessions Do I need to Wait

 3. How many sessions will be required?

 People who have been waxing for years may need less sessions.
-Indeed, even though waxing is not a permanent hair removal method, it impacts long-term growth.
+Indeed, even though waxing is not a permanent hair removal method to get rid of unwanted hair, it impacts long-term growth.
 After years and years, waxing damages the hair follicle and people will notice less hair.
 Regardless of past hair removal experience, some people will need just six sessions for a particular area while other may need more.

 Although laser hair removal works on dark skins and fair hair, they are still more difficult to target.
 Thus, it is possible that they may require more sessions.
 Hormonal areas such as the face and bikini will also require more laser hair removal sessions than non-hormonal areas like the legs.
 It is common that after 3 to 4 sessions, at least 50% of the hair has been treated and removed.